From the time it is installed, Heap captures a lot of useful user information,

 historical data into Heap so you can understand the customer journey to the

-Step 1: Prepare to bring data into Heap
+Step 1: Prepare Data to Bring into Heap

-Be sure identify is set up in your account!
+Be sure Identity is set up in your account!

-Once you set up your custom APIs, you will want to be sure everything is properly firing.
+Once you set up your custom APIs and/or Integration(s), you will want to be sure everything is properly firing.
 The following report will allow you to cross your t’s and dot your i’s and confirm your data is correctly coming into Heap.

 |Query #1||Is my data properly flowing in?|